PaperPrototype/Intro-Coding-and-Computers/2 - C/Tutorials/Mario Pyramid (Difficult)/english.md

 ![] TODO show picture of mario's pyramid

+DON"T READ THIS TUTORIAL IT IS NOT CORRECT!

 The end goal for the tutorial is to print hashes to make a pyrmaid like the one in mario.
 Below is an example.

 (example)